Suyog3699/Student_Performance_Project/README.md

 * Install.packages libraries <- c("ucimlrepo", "dplyr", "mlbench", "fastDummies", "caret", "corrplot", "ggplot2", "e1071", "quantmod", "kernlab", "rpart", "rpart.plot", "randomForest")
 * Knit the R Markdown file to generate the output with code, visualizations, and results.

+# ⚙️ Data Preprocessing & Modeling Workflow
+## 🔧 Preprocessing Steps
+* One-Hot Encoding was applied to categorical variables such as **internet,higher,romantic**, using the fastDummies package.
+This ensured that the machine learning models could process these non-numeric features appropriately.
+* Irrelevant or identifier columns like **famsize,pstatus,schoolsup,famsup,paid,activities and nursery**  were dropped to reduce noise and prevent data leakage.
+* Data was split into training and test sets using an 80/20 split for model validation.

+## 🔁 Cross-Validation
+* To prevent overfitting and ensure robust performance metrics, 10-fold Cross-Validation was used with the caret package.
+This was applied during model training to evaluate performance across multiple data subsets.
+* The training process used consistent preprocessing (e.g., centering, scaling) inside cross-validation pipelines.

+## 🤖 Model Training
+* Multiple regression models were trained, including:
+* Linear Regression
+* GLMNet (Lasso and Ridge)
+* Support Vector Machine (SVM)
+* K-Nearest Neighbors (KNN)
+* Decision Tree
+* Random Forest
+* XGBoost
+* Performance was compared using standard metrics: RMSE, R², and MAE on both training and testing datasets.
 # 📊 Model Performance

 | Model              | Train RMSE | Train R² | Train MAE | Test RMSE | Test R² | Test MAE |